WeAreFairphone/fprsmap/README.md

 Modify the `width` and `height` parameters to your liking.

 ## Status of the Project & Contributions
 At the moment we are trying to gather as many relevant sources for the map as possible.
 Please look at the [issues list][4] and help us out or give feedback.
 We are looking forward to your contribution!
-The idea is to eventually have three categories:
+The idea is to eventually have four categories:

 - `meetups` (Meetups & Events of the Fairphone Community)
 - `angels` ([Local support volunteers][11], so called _Fairphone Angels_)
+- `repairshops` ([Repair shops][14] that are familiar with Fairphones)
 - `shops` (Shops where Fairphones can be bought)
 - `communities` (Fairphoners Groups)

-*Note: The 4<sup>th</sup> category `communities` reflects the content of the [Local Fairphoners Address Book][10].
+*Note: The 5<sup>th</sup> category `communities` reflects the content of the [Local Fairphoners Address Book][10].
 It may be dropped in favor of the distinction between `meetups` and `angels`.
 Till then you can post in the Address Book and we will add you(r group) to the map.*

 ## Usage examples
 The categories mentioned in the previous paragraph can be used to define an initial state of the map.